blakeruprecht/blakeruprecht.github.io/content/blog/how to terminal.md

 - On Windows, the default app is called "Command Prompt", but you can and should download "PowerShell", a newer, better version.

 **What does this text mean when I open a terminal?** If you're in a terminal, the key thing to know is the terminal prompt: this is a symbol like `$`, `%`, `>` or something else, and it is just a random symbol that tells you to type your commands after the symbol.
 All of the text before the "prompt" is just for display.
 - On Mac, you'll typically see something like `Blake@MyMac ~ $`.
 The `$` is the prompt, `Blake` is your username, `MyMac` is the name of your computer, and `~` represents the folder you're currently in.
 In this case, the tilde `~` is shorthand for `/home/Blake`, your home directory.
-Those two things are equivalent in this case.
+Those two addresses take you to the same spot.
 - On Windows, you'll typically just see the current folder, `C:\Users\Blake>` with the prompt touching the folder name.
-In PowerShell, you'll see the PS attached to the front for no good reason, e.g. `PS C:\Users\Blake>`
+In PowerShell, you'll see a "PS" attached to the front for no good reason, e.g. `PS C:\Users\Blake>`

 **What is a command?** Typically, anything that you do in a terminal is called a "command", rather ambiguously.
 These commands are mostly shell scripts, programs, and executables.
 You can use commands to directly open applications through the terminal, as well as manipulate files and folders.